ArUco Marker Detection

 ArUco Marker Detector

-For this tutorial, we will go over how to detect Stretch's ArUco markers and how to files the hold the information for each tag.
+For this tutorial, we will go over how to detect Stretch's ArUco markers and review the files that hold the information for the tags.

 Visualize ArUco Markers in RViz

 Begin by running the stretch driver launch file.

 To activate the RealSense camera and publish topics to be visualized, run the following launch file in a new terminal.